-This Chapter applies to all securities advertisements made by a capital market institution in the Kingdom, or approved by a capital market institution for communication by another person.
+This Chapter applies to all securities advertisements made by a capital market institution holding the offshore securities business license in the Kingdom, or approved by a capital market institution for communication by another person.
 This Chapter does not apply to an advertisement that is excluded under the Securities Business Regulations.